 Where Concierge practices differ is in what additional services the patient receives for their retainer.
 Some options include same day and extended visits, house calls, nicer spa-like waiting rooms, coordination with specialists, and pharmacy medication pick-up & drop off.

 Changes in our healthcare system have made it difficult for patients to receive the medical attention and services they deserve.
-As more Americans become insured through the Affordable Care Act more people are filling medical appointments.
+As more Americans become insured more people are filling medical appointments.
 Coupled with the current trend in medical school graduates toward specialized fields (Dermatology, Cardiology, etc.) and away from primary care, the lack of Primary Care Physicians continues to grow.
-This poor supply of Primary Care Physicians combined with the high demand from patients has caused prolonged wait-time for an appointment, commonly up to 6 months wait for a physical exam.
+This poor supply of Primary Care Physicians combined with the high demand from patients has caused prolonged wait-time for an appointment, commonly up to 3 months wait for a physical exam.

 The concierge model of medical care has been common in other developed countries that have had universal health care for years (Canada, England, etc.), as patients demand better access to quality care.
 By limiting patient panel size, concierge practices provide less delay for appointments and longer appointment durations.